 C language binding: the result is provided as null-terminated UTF-8 (default) or UTF-16/UTF-32 string according to the outputformat option of TET\set\option().
-On i5/iSeries and zSeries EBCDIC-encoded UTF-8 can also be selected, and is enabled by default.
-The returned data buffer can be used until the next call to this function.
+On IBM System i and IBM Z EBCDIC-encoded UTF-8 can also be selected, and is enabled by default.
+The returned data buffer can be used until the next call to this method.
 If no more text is available a NULL pointer and \len=o is returned.

-C++ and COM: the result is provided as Unicode string in UTF-16 format (wstring in C++).
+C++: the result is provided as Unicode in the selected string format (see Section 3.2, "C++ Binding", page 28).
 If no more text is available an empty string is returned.